WCSH: Gannett/Tegna ownership

 The Rines-Thompson family exited the local broadcasting industry after 72 years (44 of them owning WCSH) by selling WCSH and WLBZ to the Gannett Company in 1997.
 It had negotiated exclusively with Gannett for several months after approaching several potential acquirers.
 The family had decided to sell because of deregulation in broadcasting and costly new technological mandates, such as the forthcoming conversion to digital television.
 The family earned a handsome return on its original investment in WCSH radio in 1925.
 The transaction also marked the entry of large station groups into Maine.
 For most of the broadcasting era, Maine had been traditionally dominated by locally based owners, including families.

 WCSH's digital signal on UHF channel 44 signed on in April 2002, bringing high definition network television to the area.
 WCSH's broadcasts became digital-only, effective June 12, 2009; the station elected to continue broadcasting on channel 44 (using virtual channel 6), which it did until being repacked to channel 31 in 2020.
 As part of the SAFER Act, WCSH kept its analog signal on the air until June 27 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.

 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 WCSH and WLBZ were retained by the latter company, named Tegna.
 The two stations adopted the brand News Center Maine in 2018 upon the rollout of a combined website for Portland and Bangor news coverage.
+Nexstar Media Group announced their purchase of Tegna on August 19, 2025; the deal was completed on March 19, 2026, but integration has been halted due to ongoing litigation.